codelion/pts/README.md

 - `--model`: Model to use for generation
 - `--dataset`: Dataset to search (default: "codelion/optillmbench")
 - `--output-path`: Path to save pivotal tokens (default: "pivotal_tokens.jsonl")
+- `--query-key`: Key for question/instruction field in dataset (auto-detected if not specified)
+- `--answer-key`: Key for answer/output field in dataset (auto-detected if not specified)
 - `--prob-threshold`: Probability threshold for pivotal tokens (default: 0.2)
 - `--temperature`: Sampling temperature (default: 0.8)
 - `--num-samples`: Number of samples for probability estimation (default: 10)